ibm-cloud-docs/pattern-watson-speech-vision/networking-design.md

 {: #networking-design}

+## Requirement

+The requirements for the network aspect for this pattern focuses on the following:

+* The required environment must have network connections to connect and hosting x86 virtualized workloads on Cloud.
+* The required environment must have network connections to connect and hosting containizer workloads on Cloud.
+* network connections to AI services on IBM Cloud.
+* network connections to all PaaS and Saas Services consuimed on IBM Cloud.
+* secured connections to Hybrid cloud environment.
+* secured connections to external users and towards development pipeline to allow customer developer to write, integrate and test code including delivering via a secured pipeline.
+* serverless workloads on cloud.

+## Network Design considerations

 For deploying AI applications, it's essential to design a robust and scalable network infrastructure that can handle the unique demands of these workloads.
 THe IBM Cloud infrastructure is designed to support the high-performance computing requirements of AI workloads, ensuring optimal performance, scalability, and reliability.

 This section details the key network design considerations for AI applications in IBM Cloud.